 - Turn your grill on and set it to a high heat.

-- Pour 60ml vinegar into a large bowl that will comfortably contain all of the ingredients and add 1 sliced red onion and ½ a clove of crushed garlic.
+- Pour 60ml of red wine vinegar into a large bowl that will comfortably contain all of the ingredients and add 1 sliced red onion and ½ a clove of crushed garlic.
 Leave to steep for at least 15 minutes or longer if you can.

-- Place 2 peppers under the grill and turn occassionally until the skins have blackened all over.
+- Place 2 whole bell peppers under the grill and turn occassionally until the skins have blackened all over.
 Remove from the grill and leave to cool.

-- Deseed 500g tomatoes into a sieve placed over a bowl to catch the tomato juice.
+- Deseed 500g of tomatoes into a sieve placed over a bowl to catch the tomato juice.
 Discard the seeds and add the tomato juice to the bowl with the vinegar.
-Give the onions and garlic a good stir then remove around 2 tablespoons of the vinegar into a small jug or cup reserving it for later.
+Give the onions and garlic a good stir then remove around 2 tablespoons of the vinegar into a small jug or cup, reserving it for later.

-- Chop the tomatoes into small-ish chunks, then add to the vinegar bowl along with 100ml olive oil, 250g torn stale ciabatta and most of a large handful of basil, reserving some leaves for later.
+- Chop the tomatoes into small-ish chunks, then add them to the vinegar bowl along with 100ml of olive oil, 250g of torn, stale ciabatta and most of a large handful of basil, reserving some leaves for later.

 - The peppers should have mostly cooled by now.
-Remove the stalk and seeds then peel off the black skin.
+Remove the stalks and seeds then peel off the blackened skins.
 Chop the flesh into small chunks and add to the bowl.

 - Season with salt and pepper.
 Give everything a good mix, using your hands to scrunch everything together.
 Taste the panzanella and add the reserved vinegar from earlier if needed.

 - The panzanella can now be left in the fridge with the remaining basil on top, or you can eat it straightaway, mixing the remaining basil straight in.